barisegesevgili/smart-urban-vitality-dashboard/README.md

 # Smart Urban Vitality Dashboard

 A real-time monitoring dashboard for urban environmental sensors, built with Flask and Chart.js.
+This application collects and visualizes environmental data from IoT sensors deployed across various locations.

 ## Features